-The MoH is delighted to announce that in May and June as part of the Home Truths festival, Cardboard Citizens and the Museum of Homelessness is teaming up and inviting visitors to the plays to explore some Raw Truths about housing and homelessness.
-Inspired by the themes in the play cycles, this series of intimate conversations will open up some of the big questions about how our society responds to homelessness.
+Between May and July as part of the Home Truths festival, Cardboard Citizens and the Museum of Homelessness teamed up to invite visitors to the plays to explore some Raw Truths about housing and homelessness.
+Inspired by the themes in the play cycles, this series of intimate conversations and events opened up some of the big questions about how our society responds to homelessness.

-Fresh from a highly successful sell-out tour of Cathy, Cardboard Citizens is squatting in the Bunker in London Bridge to present a playful exploration from the slums of Victoria London to the madness of London today.
-This series of nine plays will be called Home Truths and will run from 17 April to 13 May 2017.
+Fresh from a highly successful sell-out tour of Cathy, Cardboard Citizens squatted in the Bunker in London Bridge to present a playful exploration from the slums of Victoria London to the madness of London today.
+This series of nine plays was called Home Truths and ran from 17 April to 13 May 2017.

-In response to the plays, everyday objects and unexpected stories will be a springboard for discussion and debate about what we haven’t learned from the past and what we could do differently in the future.
-The Raw Truths events will share stories of resistance; cruelty and compassion drawn from the museum’s current State of the Nation research, and also invite visitors to contribute their own.
+In response to the plays, everyday objects and unexpected stories were explored in various settings throughout London by the Museum of Homelessness.
+Part of our State of the Nation programme, the events were a springboard for discussion and debate about what we haven’t learned from the past and what we could do differently in the future.
+The Raw Truths events shared stories of resistance; cruelty and compassion drawn from the museum’s current State of the Nation research, and invited visitors to contribute their own.

 When Homes Became Investments

 In just over one hundred years ‘we’ have gone from being a nation of renters to a nation of proud homeowners.
 If Michael from The House with the Yellow Front Door is one of the lucky ones, what about the rest of us?